bricknpc/eloquent-ui/readme.md

 When starting the docker container, the documentation site will automatically be started as well and will be available on http://localhost:3001/eloquent-ui.
 The documentation is built using [Docusaurus](https://docusaurus.io/).
 When adding new features or making changes, please also update the documentation.
+Do not use separate pull requests to update the documentation and the code.

 ## Running tests